The Publishers' Guide to Ad Revenue

 Growing your audience is always a good idea, and it's one of the only ad revenue optimization strategies that works no matter what kinds of ad tech tools you're using.
 If you're doing digital advertising, a larger audience almost always means more ad revenue.

-Obviously, creating great content that your audience wants is the number one way to do this, but there are other considerations.
+Creating great content that your audience wants is the number one way to do this, but there are other considerations.
 It might be worthwhile to invest in some promotional advertising or marketing of your own to get the word out about your website or app.

-You might also take a look at your search engine optimization (SEO) efforts to find opportunities to increase the number of people finding your content through search engines, as well as stepping up your social media promotion game.
+You might also take a look at your search engine optimization (SEO) efforts to find opportunities to increase the number of people finding your content through search engines, as well as step up your social media promotion game.

 IMPLEMENT DIRECT SALES

-It is perfectly fine to operate on programmatic advertising only in the beginning of your ad revenue strategy, but as you grow and your reputation spreads, direct sales can be one of the most valuable ways to increase your revenue.
+It is perfectly fine to operate on programmatic advertising only at the beginning of your ad revenue strategy, but as you grow and your reputation spreads, direct sales can be one of the most valuable ways to increase your revenue.

 That's because brands will pay premium prices to reach exclusive audiences, and if your platform becomes recognizable enough and your audience impressive enough, you can start bringing in those direct dollars.

-FOCUS ON UX
+FOCUS ON User Experience

 While you're thinking about building your audience to increase your ad revenue, don't forget: A loyal user you already have is much more valuable than one you don't already have.
 In other words, you have to make sure you're keeping your current users to keep your ad revenue going in the right direction.
 And you do that, in part, by focusing on the user experience (UX).